 Frequently Asked Questions

-All Ithaca school buses are equipped with video cameras.
+Yes, all Ithaca school buses are equipped with video cameras.

-Seat belts have been required on all new New York State school buses since 1987 - however, the state did not require their use by students.
+Seat belts have been required on all New York State school buses since 1987 - however, the state did not require their use by students.
 Our district established a mandatory use policy in 2012.
 Its main purpose is to help keep students in their seats.
 School bus seats are designed to protect children in a collision through the use of high backs and energy-absorbent padding.
 This concept is referred to as “compartmentalization.”
 However, compartmentalization only works when students are properly seated.
 Seat belts also help drivers maintain an orderly bus.

-Assigned seats help create create a more stable and secure environment for children on the bus.
+Assigned seats help create a more stable and secure environment for children on the bus.
 It means children don’t have to worry about finding a seat every time they board the bus.
 Knowing where children are seated is also important in an emergency.